mariobkp/capstone_1/README.md

 This led me to my next question: is coffee grown around 2000 meters statistically significantly better?
 This time I wanted to try a one-tail test.

-* H<sub>&0 is no difference in quality between samples from around 2000 m and other altitudes
+* H<sub>0 is no difference in quality between samples from around 2000 m and other altitudes
-* H<sub>&A is coffee grown at around 2000 meters is statistically significantly better
+* H<sub>A is coffee grown at around 2000 meters is statistically significantly better

 This time I used the Mann-Whitney U-test as the t-test requires the distributions to be normally distributed, however the Mann-Whitney does not.
 It's well suited for non-parametric data.